Precision measurements on $\delta_\text{CP}$ in MOMENT: Precision measurement of in MOMENT

 \subsection{Optimizing the $\delta_\text{CP}$ measurement in MOMENT}

 Though the physics reach of MOMENT has been studied in a number of references~\cite{Blennow:2015cmn,Bakhti:2016prn,Tang:2017qen,Tang:2018rer}, it should be stressed that the experimental setup of MOMENT is still open.
 In this section we investigate the relevance of four different characteristics related to the experimental setup in the precision measurement of the $\delta_\text{CP}$ parameter.
 More specifically, we study how statistics, systematics, beam sharing and baseline length affect $\Delta \delta_\text{CP}$ in MOMENT.
+We also investigate how much the results depend on the assumptions that were made on the systematic uncertainties, detector efficiencies and the size of the background.